What is a CRM system?

 AmoCRM

 This is a sales department-oriented CRM system with clear design solutions.
-The interface offers sorting deals by different criteria: hanging, inactive or closed.
+The interface offers sorting deals by different criteria: hanging, inactive, or closed.
 Calls here are added to the database automatically and the database is segmented by client type.

-The app design is intuitive enough and can be tweaked to preference.
+The app design is intuitive enough and can be tweaked to your preference.
 The navigation panel with a few humble icons waits unobtrusively on the left.

 AmoCRM is great because it features messenger software integration.
 The user can get in touch with a customer over WhatsApp and invite them to an event from inside the CRM program.